Gua Sha Therapy in Chinese Medicine: History, Tools & Healing Benefits

-Do you use Gua Sha in your practice?
+Do you use Gua Sha therapy in your practice?
 Let me know in the comments below!

 Clara